 Sarabeth

-Corn Pudding Ingredients
+Easy Corn Pudding Recipe Ingredients

-- All-purpose flour, preferably unbleached
+- All-purpose flour – preferably unbleached.

-- Whole milk – I wouldn’t use anything with less fat; it will contain more water and therefore would be more likely to result in a watery pudding
+- Whole milk – I wouldn’t use anything with less fat; it will contain more water and therefore would be more likely to result in a watery pudding.

-Side note: some corn pudding recipes call for thickening the pudding with cornstarch, but Nama figured out that starch in the corn itself provides a natural thickener.
+Note: some corn pudding recipes call for thickening the pudding with cornstarch, but Nama figured out that starch in the corn itself provides a natural thickener.
 A small amount of flour ensures it reaches just the right consistency.

 TiP: How to cut corn kernels off the cob